 - This course does not assume any prior knowledge and you don’t need to own your own robot to take part.

 - The exercise steps in this course will work using Chrome, Safari, Opera and Firefox browsers.
-They will also work on Internet Explore 9, 10 and 11.
+They will also work on Internet Explorer 9, 10 and 11.

 - This course includes video content and other visual teaching methods.
 As such, blind and visually impaired students may need a helper.